CMS-HTT/NLOReweightingTool/README.md

 This macro then Produce reweighting file with the settings in config.ini (which should be easy to understand).

 This macro compare the PY8 and MSSM distribution and derive the weight (MSSM/PY8 ratio) as a function of Higgs pT.
-The fitting function is exponential + pol3 (empirically, this was the best).
-The fit function is stored as `weight_mA[X]_tanb_[Y]`, where X is the mass and Y is tan(beta), both of them are specified in config.ini.
+The weight function is stored as `weight_mA[X]_tanb_[Y]`, where X is the mass and Y is tan(beta), both of them are specified in config.ini.

-The macro also produces validation.pdf, where you can check if your fitting went OK or not.
+The macro also produces validation.pdf, where you can check all the individual distributions.
 You can change output ROOT file location by changing _output_ variable in config.ini.